 Focuses on the family, health promotion, and preventive care during the reproductive years.
-Application of pharmacology, physiology & pathophysiology pertaining the childbearing families will be incorporated.
-Clinical/Nursing Labcomponent.
+Application of pharmacology, physiology & pathophysiology pertaining to the childbearing families will be incorporated.
+Clinical/Nursing Lab component.
 Prerequisites: NURS3020, NURS3030.
-Fees: Additional fee required.
+Fee: Additional fee required.

 NURS3015.
 Pediatrics and the Family Unit (3)